Tag

 “With cause.”
 She acknowledged.

 They were quiet for a minute.
-Manny spoke first, “So… are you interested?
+Manny spoke first, “So…you interested?”

 Rhea wanted the job.
-It could work out to a seven hundred a month plus the 120 for food.
+It could work out to Thirteen hundred twenty five.
 It wasn’t much but it was something.
 Still, “I’m not sure I’ll be any good.”
 She worried.

 “Cantaloupe, turkey bacon, soy, kale, veal – on principal – and duck, except Peking.”
 She told him.

-Valdez nodded, that wasn’t too bad.
-He hated turkey bacon too.
+Valdez nodded; that wasn’t too bad.
+He didn’t like turkey bacon either.
 “And the second thing?”

 “You can’t tell me what to eat.”